INDG course codes were formerly identified as NATI.

-Designed to explore a variety of issues relating to Native people in North America.
+This course explores a variety of issues relating to Indigenous people in North America.
 Individual and group studies are combined with lectures and seminars involving members of the departmental staff and visiting authorities experienced in specific areas.
-Students are required to develop extensively a specific theme from among those presented in class.
-PREREQ: at least one INDG course or dept.'s permission. (lec 1, sem 2) cr 6
+PREREQ: 30 university credits including at least 6 credits in INDG or department’s permission. (lec 1, sem 2) cr 6.

 INDG 4105 E - Algonquian Language Structures